tomdyson/singer-tracker/README.md

 - Microphone settings (distance and field of view)
 - Camera index (if a specific camera should be used)
 - `DUMMY_MIC` flag to switch between real and dummy motor implementations
+- `FRAME_SKIP` to control how often face detection is performed
+- `ROI_SCALE` to determine the size of the Region of Interest for tracking

 ### `.pre-commit-config.yaml`
 Configuration file for pre-commit hooks, specifying: